 Very interesting, a lovely insight into Gore and the surrounding Hokonui district, the maunga, awa and whenua.
-Demonstrated what a relatively small local authority can achieve in the area of the arts.
+Demonstrated what a relatively small local authority can achieve in the arts.
 Could do with a bit of his energy in the Far North, and a coordinated multi-platform approach.